Document mosaicing: Tracking (simple correlation process)

 In this process, the motion of the document slid under the camera is coarsely tracked by the system.
 Tracking is performed by a process called simple correlation process.
-In the first frame of snapshots, a small patch is extracted from the center of the image as a correlation template as shown in Figure 1.
+In the first frame of snapshots, a small patch is extracted from the center of the image as a correlation template.
 The correlation process is performed in the four times size of the patch area of the next frame.
 The motion of the paper is indicated by the peak in the correlation function.
 The peak in the correlation function indicates the motion of the paper.
 The template is resampled from this frame and the tracking continues until the template reaches the edge of the document.
 After the template reaches the edge of the document, another snapshot is taken and the tracking process performs repeatedly until the whole document is imaged.
 The snapshots are stored in an ordered list to facilitate pairing the overlapped images in later processes.